linebender/linebender.github.io/content/wiki/long-term-roadmap.md

 title = "Post-July Linebender roadmap"
 +++

-Unstructured notes from our last roadmap brainstorming that were left out of the formal roadmap blog post.
+Unstructured notes from the RustNL roadmap brainstorming that were left out of the May-July roadmap blog post.

+This may become a living document, eg a long-term roadmap for the project.
+For now it's the post-July roadmap.

 ## Vello